he9qi/ember-cli-deploy-fastboot-s3/README.md

   "key": "NAME_OF_ZIP_FILE"
 }
 ```
-3. uploads archived build and optinally the FastBoot deploy info file to S3.
+3. uploads archived build and optionally the FastBoot deploy info file to S3.

 This plugin works along with [ember-fastboot-app-server][7].
 The same `bucket` and `key` in FastBoot deploy info are required for both to work together.